Overview

 How to Create a New Timesheet Record?

 New timesheet records can be added using drag and drop.
-The timesheet component fires the onTimeRangeSelected
+The timesheet fires the onTimeRangeSelected event handler when the user selects a time range.

-date/time field.
-This makes sure that the provided end is not before the start.
+The end field also validates that the selected end is not before the start.

 const form = [